percona/k8spg-docs/docs/connect.md

     $ kubectl get secrets -n <namespace>
     ```

-    The Secrets object you are interested in is named as
+    The Secrets object we target is named as
     `<cluster_name>-pguser-<cluster_name>`.
 The `<cluster_name>` value is
     the [name of your Percona Distribution for PostgreSQL Cluster](operator.md#metadata-name).
 The default variant is `cluster1-pguser-cluster1`.